Archaeology of Armenia: Oldest human brain

 The UCLA researcher Gregory Areshhian announced the finding of the oldest known human brain, which was found through the excavation of Areni-1 cave across the border between Iran and Armenia, on January 11, 2009.
 The dating of the brain is between 6,200 and 5,900 years ago during the copper age.
 Because of the dry and stable condition inside the cave, the brain was well-preserved, even with preserved blood vessels on its surface.
 Researchers believed the brain was from a young girl and found two other skulls next to the well-preserved brain, which were said to be from girls ages 12 to 14.
 The finding shows the existence of human activities back to the copper age.

-The petroglyphs(rock engravings) of Ughtasar
+The petroglyphs (rock engravings) of Ughtasar

-The petroglyphs(rock engravings) of Ughtasar can be found all over Yerevan.
+The petroglyphs (rock engravings) of Ughtasar can be found all over Yerevan.
 The aesthetic aspects have been applied to art crafts, including small cups and pottery.
 The origin of the petroglyphs of Ughtasar is at Syunik mountain in southern Armenia, all the way dating back to the Paleolithic Era (around 12,000 BCE).
 Dwelling people at Syunik mountain used to carve volcanic stones there.
-According to researcher Hamlet Martirosyan, many of the carvings were actually a writing system known as "goat writing. " While other researchers believed that It was due to a large number of goat drawings on the stones, Martirosyan said it was because the word "goat" and "writing" are homonyms.
+According to researcher Hamlet Martirosyan, many of the carvings were actually a writing system known as "goat writing."
+While other researchers believed that the name was due to a large number of goat drawings on the stones, Martirosyan said it was because the word "goat" and "writing" are homophones.